ColeVan/SOV2-RITA-J/README.md

 This project is for finding a solution to use Security Onion Elastic data with Jupyter Notebooks.

-The goal is to use the notebook in the link below with Security Onion for beacon detection capabilities.
+Credit to Cyb3r Monk for bringing RITA to Jupyter Notebooks.

 https://github.com/Cyb3r-Monk/RITA-J/blob/main/C2%20Detection%20-%20HTTP.ipynb

 So far I am able to pull back data from Security Onion using the elastic API.
-Please see Security-Onion Notebooks above.
+Please see Security-Onion Notebooks above for more detial.
+If you would like to add to this project please feel free to do so.
+Enjoy!